paramah/ledo/README.md

 Ledo (LeadDocker) is a simple tool to facilitate the daily work with docker-compose in a project (it doesn't work in swarm for now).
 It allows you to create run modes and fully automate them.

-Ledo wspiera `docker` oraz `podman`, w przypadku `podman` należy go odpowiednio skonfigurować na własnym systemie (linki do tutoriali znajdziesz poniżej)
+Ledo supports `docker` and `podman`, in the case of `podman` you need to configure it properly on your own system (links to tutorials can be found below)

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/paramah/ledo)